A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Operator-splitting DG framework

 Let us focus on solving the second part \eqref{kappa}.
-Obviously, the partial density, momentum, energy remain unchanged, and only volume fraction $z_1$ needs to be updated.
-Therefore, we just consider $z_1$ equation \eqref{kappa} here.
-In this work, we implicitly solve it in first-order backward Euler:
+The partial densities, momentum, and total energy remain unchanged, and only volume fraction $z_1$ is updated.
+In this work, we discretize this equation implicitly using the first-order backward Euler method